epistemex/8bit/README.md

 graphics.
 Or at least, that is what it's most realistically capable of at the moment as running full games with lots of action is probably gonna be too much considering it's using JavaScript to process the data at multiple stages.
-But never say never.. it can run simpler things pretty well due to the low resolution implied.
+But never say never... it can run simpler things pretty well due to the low resolution implied.

-<del>We'll keep on experimenting and see what we can squeeze out of it.</del>

 Install
 -------

-**8-bit** can be installed in various ways:
+**8bit** can be installed in various ways:

-- Git using HTTPS: `git clone https://gitlab.com/epistemex/8-bit.git`
+- Git using HTTPS: `git clone https://github.com/epistemex/8bit.git`
-- Git using SSH: `git clone git@gitlab.com:epistemex/8-bit.git`
+- Git using SSH: `git clone git@github.com:epistemex/8bit.git`

 No tape-loader, sorry!